-As part of its active operational and review procedures, the Company prepares a Board approved annual budget and long-term business plan, which reflects the aim of completing a fibre network passing over 2 million homes through an incremental investment programme of over £600m, principally over the next 4 years.
-As at 31 December 2021, the Company had passed 751,585 homes and connected 224,080 customers.
-Since the end of 2019 the Company's investments have been debt funded, and it is the Directors' intention for this to remain the case, with funds flowing into the business over a similar period to the necessary capital outlay, rather than funds being fully committed and available upfront.
+As part of its active operational and review procedures, the Company prepares a Board approved annual budget and long-term business plan, which reflects the aim of completing a fibre network passing over 2 million homes through an incremental investment programme of over £450 million, principally over the next 3 years.
+As at 31 December 2022, the Company had passed 1,085,763 homes (2021: 751,585) and connected 266,856 customers (2021: 224,080).
+Since the end of 2019 the Company's investments have been debt funded with funds flowing into the business over a similar period to the necessary capital outlay, rather than funds being fully committed and available upfront.